kubernetes/enhancements/keps/sig-cli/3104-introduce-kuberc/README.md

 binaries will be allowed.
 If `credentialPluginAllowlist`'s value is set to the empty list `[]`, *all binaries will be prohibited*.

+Commands that don't create a client, such as `kubectl config view` will not be affected by the allowlist.

 In future updates, other allowlist entry fields MAY be added.
 Specifically, fields allowing for verification by digest or public key have been discussed.
 The initial design MUST accommodate such future additions.